antics/sandy/README.md

 sandy - simple ncurses text editor
 ==================================
 sandy is a simple ncurses text editor.
-Read more at http://tools.suckless.org/sandy.
+Read more at ~~http://tools.suckless.org/sandy~~, https://neosmart.net/blog/2017/what-happened-to-the-sandy-text-editor/.

+Apparently the sandy editor got sacked from the Suckless tool chest.
+You can find a fork with more recent commits here: https://github.com/japanoise/sandy

 Modyfications by antics
 -----------------------